Seven Match Play Tips That Will Help You Knock Off Your Next Opponent

-I was supposed to represent Team Europe in my ninth Solheim Cup, Aug.
-18-20 at Des Moines Golf and Country Club before an injury forced me to withdraw.
-Team USA has won nine of the 14 previous battles, but I've held my own with a record of 16-11-6.
+I love match play.
+I'll be representing Team Europe in my ninth Solheim Cup, September 13-15 at Gleneagles in Scotland.
+Team USA has won 10 of the 15 previous battles, but I've held my own with a record of 16-11-6.
 There's something about match play that gets me fired up, and I've developed a proven strategy to compete.
 Got your own big match coming up?
 Remember these tips, and you'll be ready to close out your opponent. —With Keely Levins

 1. KNOW YOUR STRENGTHS